Del Bigtree: COVID-19 pandemic

 Like other anti-vaccination advocates, Bigtree adapted several of the more popular anti-vaccination themes to the COVID-19 pandemic, promoting distrust in expertise, misrepresenting research results, and encouraging the public to let the disease run its course.

-He used The Highwire webcast to propagate a number of conspiracy theories, such as one postulating that the virus responsible for COVID-19 had been made in a laboratory by the pharmaceutical industry.
-The weekly webcast quickly became a rallying point for anti-vaccination activists and conspiracy theorists early in the pandemic, according to Professor Dorit Reiss, who studies online COVID-19 disinformation.
-Going against the advice of health authorities, he advised his viewers to refuse the vaccine when it is developed and to make efforts to actually infect themselves with the virus, favoring not so much herd immunity as natural selection, with weaker humans dying as the "sick get eaten by the wolves.
+He used The Highwire webcast to propagate a number of conspiracy theories, such as one postulating that the virus responsible for COVID-19, SARS-CoV-2, had been made in a laboratory by the pharmaceutical industry.
+The weekly webcast quickly became a rallying point for anti-vaccination activists and conspiracy theorists early in the pandemic, according to Dorit Reiss, who studies online COVID-19 disinformation.
+Going against the advice of health authorities, Bigtree advised his viewers to refuse the vaccine when it is developed and to make efforts to actually infect themselves with the virus, favoring not so much herd immunity as natural selection, with weaker humans dying as the "sick get eaten by the wolves.
 That's how we've thrived."
 He accused Anthony Fauci of leading a cabal of conspirators that wanted to vaccinate the whole world population under false pretenses.

 In July 2020, YouTube closed his account and channel for violation of its community standards against pandemic misinformation, and Facebook removed selected videos from Bigtree's account.
 As of June 2021, Bigtree's show The Highwire was still being distributed on Twitter.
 In August 2020, Bigtree announced that his videos were now distributed on Roku media players, despite the company's prohibition against content that is found to include "false, irrelevant or misleading information".
 He also found a receptive audience on Rumble, a video-sharing platform that does not have anti-misinformation policies.
 The Highwire website itself is attracting some one million visitors per month, making it one of the most popular alternative websites.